As drummers, we are told many things.

 Dual XLR connectors and multiple balanced outs provide long, noiseless cable runs.
 Send directly to the stage box or to the front-of-house mixer.

-The four-track song player facilitates a perfectly synchronized click and backing audio track.
-Play it directly from the TD-50, with a separate mix for the drummer and front-of-house.
+Played directly from the TD-50, there’s separate mix settings for the drummer and front-of-house.

-You can set up set lists of your favourite kits for quick, easy access.
-Switch via buttons, pads or footswitches instantly.
-No loading time!
+There’s no loading time when switching kits so set up set lists of your favourite kits for quick, easy access.

 Performing live with V-Drums